 One 325-mg ferrous sulfate tablet taken midmorning is usually effective.
 Higher or more frequent doses increase GI adverse effects, especially constipation, and one dose blocks absorption of the next dose, thereby reducing percentage intake.

-About 20% of pregnant women do not absorb enough supplemental oral iron; a few of them require parenteral therapy, usually iron dextran 100 mg IM every other day for a total of ≥ 1000 mg over 3 wk.
+About 20% of pregnant women do not absorb enough supplemental oral iron; a few of them require parenteral therapy.
+The iron deficit may be calculated, and the iron can often be replaced over one or two infusions.
 Hct or Hb is measured weekly to determine response.
 If iron supplements are ineffective, concomitant folate deficiency should be suspected.

 Neonates of mothers with iron deficiency anemia usually have a normal Hct but decreased total iron stores and a need for early dietary iron supplements.

-Folate deficiency (see also Megaloblastic Macrocytic Anemias) increases risk of neural tube defects and possibly fetal alcohol syndrome.
-Deficiency occurs in 0.5 to 1.5% of pregnant women; macrocytic megaloblastic anemia is present if deficiency is moderate or severe.
+Folate deficiency increases risk of neural tube defects and possibly fetal alcohol syndrome.
+Deficiency occurs in 0.5 to 1.5% of pregnant women; megaloblastic macrocytic anemia is present if deficiency is moderate or severe.

 Rarely, severe anemia and glossitis occur.

-During pregnancy, hemoglobinopathies, particularly sickle cell disease, Hb S-C disease, and beta- and alpha-thalassemia, can worsen maternal and perinatal outcomes (for genetic screening for some of these disorders, see Table: Genetic Screening for Some Ethnic Groups).
+During pregnancy, hemoglobinopathies, particularly sickle cell disease, Hb S-C disease, and beta- and alpha-thalassemia, can worsen maternal and perinatal outcomes.
+Genetic screening genetic screening for some of these disorders is available.

 Preexisting sickle cell disease, particularly if severe, increases risk of the following: